What Is Senior Dog Food?

 Wellness Core Senior Turkey Recipe Review

-Wellness is a reputable brand that has featured on shelves for decades.
+Wellness is a reputable brand that has been featured on shelves for decades.
 While some premium brands have moved away from large retail stores or websites, Wellness has stuck around and is readily available.
 Their Core range is one of their most popular and features a variety of formulas for adult dogs and puppies.

-Their Senior Formula maintains this high standard and does not choose to significantly reduce its protein proportion, like many other senior recipes tend to.
+Their Senior Formula maintains this high standard and does not choose to significantly reduce its protein proportion like many other senior recipes tend to.
 A range of poultry ingredients makes up the bulk of the recipe, including Turkey, Chicken Meal, and Turkey Meal.

 Chicken Fat is also present, which is being increasingly used to improve the flavor and palatability of dog food recipes.
 Find out more about Chicken Fat in our article, Chicken Fat In Dog Food.

 The portion of the Omega 3 Fatty Acids is very satisfactory in this formula, considering it does not contain any fish ingredients.
 The level present could provide a noticeable improvement to your dog’s skin and coat.

 These poultry ingredients are joined by a mix of starch and legume ingredients such as Dried Potatoes, Lentils, and Peas.
 While we don’t’ consider Dried Potatoes to be an ideal ingredient, they are tolerable and preferable to low-quality fillers.